LIUTIGHE/BSCV-Dataset/README.md

 ## Update News
 **Sep 22:**

-🎉 We are delight to announce that our paper has been accepted by **NeurIPS 2023** Dataset and Benchamrk Tracking, we will upload the preprint version soon!
+🎉 We are delight to announce that our paper has been accepted by **NeurIPS 2023** Dataset and Benchamrk Track, we will upload the preprint version soon!

 **Aug 30:**